Yaoee111/Mortality_Alberta/README.md

 ## Overview

-This repository is dedicated to the analysis of Mortality in Alberta from 2001 to 2022, using data obtained from Open Data Alberta (https://open.alberta.ca/opendata/leading-causes-of-death).
+This repository is dedicated to the analysis of Mortality in Alberta from 2001 to 2022, using data obtained from Open Data Alberta.
+You can find it here: https://open.alberta.ca/opendata/leading-causes-of-death.

 ## File Structure